valerio-pescatori/metodologie_Pescatori.1807838/README.md

 # Final project for "Metodologie di Programmazione" course a.a.
 2018/19

-Small web server in which Javascript code is transpiled from Java using [JSweet](https://github.com/cincheo/jsweet).
+Small web server that uses [JSweet](https://github.com/cincheo/jsweet) to transpile Java code to Javascript.
 Server runs on Apache Tomcat.

 ## Quickstart